trezor/trezor-user-env/README.md

 ### MacOS

-*Supported on Intel Mac devices (ARM Mac's are not supported for now)*
+*Supported on Intel and ARM Mac devices (Regtest is not supported on ARM Mac device)*

 #### Prerequisites